-- For companies and limited partnerships (with legal personality) incorporated before that date, the financial period will rest for one year and start no later than 30 Jun 2019.
-In other words, such entities don’t have to comply with substance regulation until 30 Jun 2019.
+- For companies and limited partnerships (with legal personality) incorporated before 1 Jan 2019, the financial period will start no later than 30 Jun 2019.
+In other words, such entities don’t have to comply with substance regulations until 30 Jun 2019.

-A letter of certificate that confirms the legal entity’s tax residency status in the foreign jurisdiction where it resides
+- A letter of the certificate that confirms the legal entity’s tax residency status in the foreign jurisdiction where it resides

 - A tax assessment